 Karen Rowlingson joined the University of York in May 2022 as Dean of the Faculty of Social Sciences and Professor of Social Policy.
-Prior to that she had spent 15 years at the University of Birmingham where she held a number of senior leadership roles including Deputy Head of the College of Social Sciences and Deputy Pro Vice Chancellor for Engagement and Impact.
+Prior to this she had spent 15 years at the University of Birmingham where she held a number of senior leadership roles including Deputy Head of the College of Social Sciences and Deputy Pro-Vice-Chancellor for Engagement and Impact.
 Karen was Founding Director of CHASM (the Research Centre on Household Assets and Savings Management) in 2010 and is now an Honorary Professor at the Centre.

 Karen has also held broader leadership roles in her field as Chair of the Social Policy Association (from 2019-2022), Member of REF 2021 sub-panel for Social Work and Social Policy (UoA 20), Specialist Advisor to the House of Lords Select Committee on Financial Exclusion (2016-17) and Vice Chair of the ESRC's Research Committee and Chair of its Grants Delivery Group (2010-2012).
 Karen has been a Fellow of the Academy of Social Sciences since 2013.

 Karen’s research focuses on issues of poverty, wealth and economic inequality with a particular interest in the social security and tax systems.
 Her research is strongly applied and empirical, drawing on a range of methods and approaches.